non-euclidian/playmore/README.md

 ## Does this map 1:1 to the video?

 Not word-by-word.
 Occasionally there's some extra code or metaphor I added to illustrate a point.
-Some parts are summarized and you should refer to the video for details.
+Some parts are (*manually*) summarized and you should refer to the video for details.
+99% of the content comes from Andrej.
+Any mistakes or inaccuracies are all mine (_please let me know!_).

 ## How to take the most out of this?